 A: To share God’s creation with our neighbors by providing purpose and produce through garden stewardship.

-Q: What is required of members to the garden as an extension ministry?
-Are Garden members required to be church members?
+Q: Are Garden members required to be church members?